syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 ## How to set culture / locale in Docker containers (Windows and Linux containers)

-In containers, there will be no default culture.
-So, if you perform formatting depends on CurrentCulture or UICulture then the results will be incorrect.
+By default, Culture / Locale which is specified in the container image will be used in Docker containers.

-You should set the required Locale / Culture in containers.
+If you want to change or set Culture / Locale in the Docker container, You should set the required Culture / Locale in Docker file.

-For example, Overloaded ToString method will respond differently in different locale.
-In en_IN currency will be shown as ₹ and in en_US currency will be shown as $.

-Use the following code snippet to set Locale / Culture in containers.
 The following code example will set en_US locale to the container by setting Language to en_US.

 {% tabs %}